Smoking On A Gas Grill Tutorial

 Does Smoking Barbecue Have to be a Chore?

-Most people think this means you have to make a major investment in big smoker rigs and piles of wood or bags of charcoal.
+Most people think this means you have to make a major investment in big smoker rigs, or a charcoal grill, and piles of wood chunks or bags of charcoal.

 Those things can cost lots of money and take up a great deal of space in your backyard or storage shed.
-And while everyone loves the smell of smoky barbecue, not everyone enjoys the smell of the smoker.
+And while everyone loves the smell of smoky flavor barbecue, not everyone enjoys the smell of the smoker.
+Check out this step by step tutorial on how to use a gas grill and learn some new grilling techniques.

 For many home cooks, the ease of gas grilling has a great appeal.
 It's convenient.
 It's clean.
 It's economical.
-Yet propane offers no flavor to your cooking.
-While that may be an advantage of it in some cases, for good barbecue, it is a terrible drawback.
+Yet propane offers no smoky flavor to your cooking.
+While that may be an advantage of it in some cases, for good smoky flavor barbecue, it is a terrible drawback.

 Quick Tricks - Liquid Smoke and Smoked Salt